bahaidev/textbrowser/README.md

     current locale if `fieldvalue` is present (i.e., replace `hasFieldvalue` functionality)

-    1. Update README and metadata.jsonschema (or table.jsonschema?) to
-        reflect new changes

 1. Rename localization strings, especially auto-field ones; consider making some reusable, pointing to scripts, or how else to designate auto-field plugins?